-\Partial census tracts
+Partial census tracts

-The three managers of the affordable senior Section 8 properties on the Christian City campus, Elena Raynor (John Sparks Manor), Vanessa Destin (Garden Terrace and Gene Miller Manor) and Gail Potts (Larry Moore Manor), all stated that most of their tenant support originates from Union City and the extreme southwestern portions of metropolitan Atlanta.
+The three managers of the affordable senior Section 8 properties on the Christian City Campus, Vanessa Destin (Garden Terrace and Gene Miller Manor), Gail Potts (Larry Moore Manor) and Elena Raynor (John Sparks Manor), all stated that most of their tenant support originates from Union City and the extreme southwestern portions of metropolitan Atlanta.
 However, the properties also receive some tenant support from all over Georgia.
 All properties have extensive waiting lists ranging from 50 to 98 households.
 Ms. Destin stated her vacancies are filled before units are turned over and ready to rent.